aroberge/friendly-traceback-docs/docs/html/_sources/mu_repl.rst.txt

    :alt: Screen capture a normal traceback in Mu's REPL.

-I will now show you what would happens if I first ``import`` friendly.
+I will now show you what would happens if I first import friendly before doing anything else.

 .. image:: images/mu_repl1.png
    :scale: 60 %